Skip to content

 Background

 The AH-64 Apache is the primary attack helicopter of the US Army, manufactured by Boeing since 1984.
-Designed for close air support and anti-armour operations, it carries a 30mm chain gun, Hellfire missiles, and Hydra rockets.
-With over 2,400 delivered to the US military and dozens of Allied Nations, it remains the western standard for rotary-wing attack.
+Designed for close air support and anti-armour operations, it carries a 30mm M230 chain gun, Hellfire missiles, and Hydra 70 rockets.
+With over 2,400 delivered to the US military and Allied Nations, it is the western standard for rotary-wing attack and has seen combat across Desert Storm, Iraq, and Afghanistan.

 Source Material